Surprising identities for the greedy independent set on Cayley trees: Markovian construction of the greedy independent set

-To compute the above probability and also prove Theorem \ref{thm:fluctuations}, we study the \emph{fluid limit} of our system (see \cite[Chapter 11]{ethier2009markov}).
+To compute the above probability and also obtain the fluctuations of $G_n$, we study the \emph{fluid limit} of our system (see \cite[Chapter 11]{ethier2009markov}).
 The transition probabilities \eqref{table} in both cases point to the idea of gathering blue and white vertices and focusing only on their status.
 Indeed, the Markov chain $(U_i^n , A_i^{n}, B_i^{n} : i \geq 0)$ has bounded increments and for $i < \theta_n$,

 This suggests to study the deterministic system which is solution of the following equations:

 The solution is given by